bitovi/academy/src/react-vite/05-props/props.md

 - `children`: this prop is automatically provided by React to every component.
 We will see this prop in later examples.

-- `key`: this prop is one you’ve seen in a previous section!
+- `key`: this prop is one you’ve seen before in the [Introduction to JSX module](intro-to-jsx.html#the-key-prop)!
 It’s not actually part of the component’s props in a traditional sense.
 Instead, it’s used by React itself to manage lists of elements and identify which items have changed, been added, or been removed.

 ### Setup